 Credit risk is the risk that a party with a contractual obligation with us will default causing a loss.
 New regulations introduced by the Zimbabwean Ministry of Finance in January 2014 require that all gold produced in Zimbabwe must be sold to Fidelity, a company which is controlled by the Zimbabwean authorities.
 Accordingly, all of our production from Blanket Mine is sold to Fidelity.
 To date, Blanket has received all payments due from Fidelity in full and on time.
-This arrangement introduces a new credit risk, beyond our control, that receivables and contractual performance due from Fidelity will not be paid or performed in a timely manner, or at all.
+This arrangement introduces a credit risk, beyond our control, that receivables and contractual performance due from Fidelity will not be paid or performed in a timely manner, or at all.
+If Fidelity or the Zimbabwean government were unable or unwilling to conduct business with us, or satisfy obligations to us, we could experience a material adverse effect upon our operations and financial performance.